ibm-cloud-docs/vpc/vpe-faqs.md

 {: faq}

 A finite pool of IP addresses is used for NAT operations on the VPC gateway.
 One IP address is required per VPC per zone.

+## What is the maximum MTU supported by VPE?
+{: #mtu-supported}

+VPE supports MTU sizes up to the following limits, depending on the connection type:

+* IBM services: up to 9000 bytes
+* Private Path services: up to 8500 bytes

 ## Can you ping a VPE-hosted private IP?
 {: #faq-ping-private-ip}